Get food

 Hours and location

-Essentials distributions: every third Thursday of the month, 3:15 PM – 4:30 PM
+Essentials distribution: every third Thursday of the month, 3:15 PM – 4:30 PM

 Location: in the parking lot at Christ Church United Methodist, 1717 Yulupa Avenue, Santa Rosa, CA